joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 title: records or maps as switches
 ---

----
-description: a demonstration showing how javascript's switch statements and objects are sometimes interchangable
-publish_at: 2022-08-05
-title: records or maps as switches
----

 Imagine you're programming a game and there's a character in the game that says different things depending on what kind of monsters you show them.
 You'd probably implement this using a `switch`.

 ```typescript